AmarBego/Rscoop/README.md

 | ![Package Details Modal](pics/information.png) | ![Operation Modal](pics/installation.png) | ![Settings Page](pics/settings.png) |

-## ⚠️ Early Development Stage

-This project is still in its early stages.
-While it's packed with features, it has not yet been tested for many bugs or edge cases.
-Please use it with this in mind and feel free to report any issues you find!

 ## ❤️ Acknowledgements & Tech Stack

 Rscoop wouldn't be possible without the incredible work of the open-source community.